Repointing Special Joints

 1 Day – 8:00am to 2:30pm

 As the number of historic buildings continues to increase, so does the demand for masons who have the necessary skill and knowledge critical to the preservation of vintage structures.
 A skilled and exacting mason can match rebuilt sections of masonry to the original in terms of stone type and size; patterns of jointing and coursing; and mortar color, texture, and profile.
 Properly done, repointing restores the visual and physical integrity of the masonry.
 Improperly done, repointing not only detracts from the appearance of the building, but may also cause physical damage and decay to the stone or brick.
 The ultimate success and performance of the repairs depends upon the proper selection of materials and the quality of the work performed by the masons.
 This workshop is designed to elevate the level of craftsmanship of participants by introducing the techniques needed to simulate special joint profiles such as ribbon, weathered ridge, beaded, and/or grapevine repointing.
 Regardless of the type of mortar joint being installed, it is essential that existing joint profiles should be followed where encountered in historic restoration projects.
 The lecture, demonstrations, and hands-on exercises cover the properties of natural hydraulic lime, tips for selecting and mixing lime mortars, cleaning and filling joints, and consistently tooling and striking specialized mortar joint profiles.
-Under the guidance of experienced masons from the LimeWorks.us Technical Install Team, participants may potentially have the opportunity to practice the skills on historic structures undergoing restoration at our facility.
+Under the guidance of experienced masons from LimeWorks.us, participants will practice the skills on mock-up panels.
 The additional knowledge and skills may also enable attendees to cultivate a competitive edge in the growing preservation field.
 The difference is in the details.
 Prior masonry experience is helpful but not required.

 After completing the workshop participants will: